 Skip to content

-See Sherwin Williams Window Pane in Real Homes (+ Undertones!)
+See Sherwin Williams Window Pane’s Undertones in Real Homes (Get the Color Palette!)

 Sherwin Williams Window Pane is a soft aquatic green that ranges in appearance from almost white to a light robins egg.
 Here we will take a look at Window Pane in real life, and talk about undertones!